 Starting a new IT job is both exciting and daunting.
 There are so many new faces, so much to learn and often pressure to make a good first impression on your new employer.
-Those early days can set the tone for the rest of your time at the company, so putting in a bit of extra preparation and effort can go a long way towards beating those new job nerves and getting off to a good start on your first day.
+Those early days can set the tone for the rest of your time at the company, so putting in a bit of extra preparation and effort can go a long way towards beating those new job nerves and getting off to a good start on your first day, even if it’s remote!

 We’ve put together these tips for how to start a new job successfully to help you make the transition into your new role with positivity and optimism.